 That is where no code and low code come in.
-Low-code and no-code platforms allow users to cut down on the development time of new applications and programs.
-Developing custom or personalized software used to be reserved for large corporations, but such platforms have now shifted the landscape to a much more accessible app development process.
+Low-code and no-code platforms allow users to drastically cut down on the development time of new applications and programs.
+Building custom software used to be reserved for large corporations, but such platforms have now shifted the landscape to a much more accessible app development process.
 Now, businesses of all sizes can afford to create their own apps, in a fraction of the time.

 No-Code vs Low-Code: Which Is “Better”?

 Is no-code or low-code a better option for your business?
-The straightforward answer is that it depends on your use case.
-Each service offers different advantages and costs depending on how much you want to invest.
+The straightforward answer is that it depends on your situation.
+Each offers different advantages and costs depending on how much you’re willing to invest.

 What No-Code Platforms Are Meant To Do

-No-code platforms are an all-in-one solution for building applications with no prior coding experience.
-These platforms provide the tools and framework that you need to take a program from an idea to reality without using any code.
-This can be an incredible cost saver and drastically reduces the amount of time and effort required.
+No code platforms are an all-in-one solution for building applications with no prior coding experience.
+These platforms provide the tools and framework that you need to take an app from an idea to reality without using any code whatsoever.
+This can be an incredible cost saver and can exceptionally reduce the amount of time and effort required.

 When Does No-Code Become an Absolute No-Brainer?

-No-code platforms aren’t there to fully replace software development.
-Instead, they offer a more cost-effective solution for those that don’t need overly-complex functionality.
+No code platforms do not exist in an effort to fully replace software development.
+Instead, they offer a more cost-effective solution for those that don’t need overly complex functionalities and designs.

-Simple task automations or applications that require basic functionality are perfect no-code candidates.
-However, if you need something with more advanced features that may require a framework, platforms like Glide can also integrate with MySQL databases to achieve more conventional use cases backed up by the reliability of a decades-old technology.
+Simple task automation or apps that require basic functionalities are perfect candidates for no code.
+However, if you need something with more advanced features that may require a framework, platforms like Glide can also integrate with MySQL databases to achieve more intricate use cases supported by the reliability of decades-old technology.

 How Low-Code Fits Into the Bigger Picture

-Low-code is a combination of no-code and traditional software development.
-Platforms offer a drag and drop type interface, but they also allow for some level of coding as well.
+Low code is a combination of no code and traditional software development.
+Low code platforms offer a drag-and-drop interface, whilst also allowing for some level of coding as well.

-Additionally, low-code tends to be more malleable, meaning that it’s easier to scale and grow with the business.
-Open APIs allow the program to be edited as needed so it can be built to suit both cloud and on-premise applications.
+Additionally, low code tends to be more malleable, meaning that it’s easier to create apps that will scale and grow alongside your business.
+Open APIs allow apps to be edited as needed to suit both cloud and on-premise settings.

 The Difference Between Low-Code & Traditional Development

-4 Popular Low/No-Code Platforms & How They Work
+4 Popular No-Code and Low-code Platforms & How They Work

 There are several excellent low/no-code platforms currently on the market.
 Let’s look into them and find out exactly how they work.

 Low-Code Platform: Glide

-The apps can be used on iOS, Android, desktop, and can even be browser-based.
+The Glide apps you create can then be used on iOS, Android, desktop, and can even be browser-based.
 The platform uses Google Sheets as a backend which can allow for easy data syncing and tracking.
 For users who need more, the Enterprise plan offers full SQL integration.
 You can also use Airtable, or Excel data to power your app, which is why Glide is said to be as easy to use as navigating a document.

-The interface is user-friendly and the learning curve is almost nonexistent.
-In fact, Glide proclaims that certain apps can be made within 5 minutes.
-The platform also provides several templates which are pretty much pre-made apps that just need to be plugged in.
-This can cut down on time even further, and guarantees that you have a functional app in record time.
+The Glide interface is user-friendly and its learning curve is almost nonexistent.
+In fact, Glide boasts that you can make an app in five minutes.
+The platform also provides over 400 templates which are pretty much pre-made apps that just need to be plugged into your data.
+This can cut down on time even further, and guarantees that you can have a functional app in record time.

 » Example of app built on Glide: First Look